pratik2050/JavaFX-Apps/README.md

 # JavaFX-Apps
-This Repository contains basic javaFX applications
+This Repository contains two javaFX applications

+1. A Temperature Convertor JavaFX App
+2. A Connect4 Game